 At tea origin, we make purchasing decisions based on a vetting approach that includes economic accountability and transparency, social responsibility, environmental leadership and quality.
 For 10 years, we have partnered with the Ethical Tea Partnership (ETP) to ensure our tea products are produced with sustainable practices and under safe, transparent and humane working conditions.

 We are on track to meet our 2020 goal.
 As of 2018, nearly 72% of tea was ethically sourced.

 THE ROAD TO STRENGTHENING TEA COMMUNITIES

 We are evolving and improving our ethical sourcing standard by working closely with local and international organizations including NGOs, government organizations and certifiers to ensure our approach is comprehensive to positively impact the natural environments of tea production and the next generation of tea farmers.

 For 13 years, we have supported Mercy Corps’ Community Health and Advancement Initiative (CHAI) Project to provide youth vocational training, health services and water access improvements to more than 100,000 people from 39 rural communities in the Darjeeling and Assam regions in India and in Guatemalan cardamom-growing villages.

-We are also expanding our collaboration with the Ethical Tea Partnership to launch the first collaborative Tea Supplier Summit in China.
-The Ethical Tea Partnership Tea Supplier Summit will represents the first tailored summit for producers, suppliers, brands and certifiers to discuss the sustainability commitments of the industry and the sustainability challenges faced by the Chinese supply chain.
+We also expanded our collaboration with the Ethical Tea Partnership to launch the first collaborative Tea Supplier Summit in China.
+The Ethical Tea Partnership Tea Supplier Summit represented the first tailored summit for producers, suppliers, brands and certifiers to discuss the sustainability commitments of the industry and the sustainability challenges faced by the Chinese supply chain.
 We consider the Tea Supplier Summit to be the first step in our commitment to pursue industry-wide sustained tea production and quality, health and prosperity for tea farmers and workers, along with conservation of tea growing regions.